1955 Richmond 200: Background

 The name for the raceway complex was "Strawberry Hill" until the Virginia State Fairgrounds site was bought out in 1999 and renamed the "Richmond International Raceway".
-The Strawberry Hill Races, which are a series of steeplechase horse races were formerly held the third Saturday of April at the Richmond Raceway Complex.
+The Strawberry Hill Races, which are a series of steeplechase horse races, were formerly held on the third Saturday of April at the Richmond Raceway Complex.
 In 2000, the races were moved to Colonial Downs in New Kent County, Virginia's first Thoroughbred racetrack.

 Race report

 Tim Flock won the race; beating his brother Fonty.
 Flock would acquire his third consecutive win.
 They both were driving 1955 Chrysler 300s.
 Flock would lead the most laps with 123 out of 200.
 Jim Paschal would score his 100th career NASCAR Grand National Series start in this event.
 Sonny Hutchins would make his NASCAR Cup Series debut in this race.
 Notable crew chiefs for this race were E.K.
 Adkins.

 Local NASCAR owners like Junie Donlavey and Emanuel Zervakis would refine Hutchins' stock car driving skills shortly after the conclusion of this race.
 Jimmie Lewallen (driving the 1955 model year Oldsmobile 88 machine) finished in last place (his record listed the reason as being stuck in the mud).
-The number 88 designation may or may not have been an indirect promotion to the Oldsmobile 88 vehicle; one of the hottest selling vehicles during the mid-1950s.
+The number 88 designation may or may not have been an indirect promotion to the Oldsmobile 88 vehicle, one of the hottest-selling vehicles during the mid-1950s.

 Arden Mounts gained the pole from a draw.
 Henry Ford (no relation to the founder of the Ford Motor Company) would compete in the second-to-last race of his one-season career.

 Other notable racers included: Lee Petty, Junior Johnson, and Billy Carden.
 The average speed of the race is 54.298 mi/h.
 Most drivers owned their own vehicle.
 Local gas stations would often have stock cars ready for that day's NASCAR Cup Series racing event.
-Since the race took place on a dirt track, speeds were generally lower than the races that took place on paved oval courses.
+Since the race took place on a dirt track, speeds were generally lower than those of the races that took place on paved oval courses.